Freelax87/Print-Tuning/README.md

 Intro

-This guide is dedicated to find the best settings for a specific print.
-Adjusting and tweeking the right settings for the more advanced filaments
+This guide is to tackle all hardware related issues with the Printer.
+Not all can be fixed with a software setting ;-)